 JEFF ADACHI is remembered in this featured article.

 JAN RUTHERDALE passed away on Feb.
 23, 2019.
 Born in Los Altos, Jan graduated from UC Law SF and then made her way to Juneau, Alaska, where she began her career as a public attorney, working as an Alaska Supreme Court clerk, assistant public defender, and assistant attorney general.

 JUNE MORONEY passed away on Jan.
 14, 2018.
 She practiced law along with other trailblazing women lawyers in California and was involved in various organizations, including the Napa Valley Democrats, Planned Parenthood, and the Marine Mammal Center in Sausalito.

 ED TODD passed away on July 6, 2019.
 He practiced law for a few years before committing his career to American rugby, where he became an important figure.
 Ed went to high school in Scotland and learned the game there, and was the scrum-half on USC’s national championship team while in college.
-He led UC Hastings’ rugby club to its tremendous upset over Cal at Memorial Stadium in 1977.
+He led UC Law SF’ rugby club to its tremendous upset over Cal at Memorial Stadium in 1977.